 An acre of land in Tennessee runs around $14,400.
 This is not representative of every area of the state, especially pricier cities.
 For example, in Unicoi County, the average land cost is around $59,408, putting it at the higher end of the state land prices.

-Nationwide, it takes about seven months to build a new house.
+Nationwide, it takes approximately 6-8 months to build a new house.
 In that timeframe, several things need to occur before your home can be built.